eclipse-4diac/4diac-forte/src/modules/opc_ua/readme.md

 PAIR: In the format BROWSENAME,NODE\_ID (separated by a comma ',').
 When possible, NODE\_ID can be omitted, in which case the comma ',' must also be omitted.
 If the BROWSENAME is to be omited (when possible) the ',' must be present.

-* BROWSENAME: Browsepath to the noded and must always start with "/Objects".
+* BROWSENAME: Browsepath to the node and must always start with a slash '/'.
 A colon before the name allows to define the namespace of the browsename of the current element.
-Default namespace of browsename is 1
+Default namespace of browsename is 1, except for the first part which defaults to zero.
+This is because in most cases the first part to access is in namespace 0.
+If you want to create something directly under /Root, you should then specificify your namespace, for example /1:directUnderRoot.
+This is valid for local and remote access

     * Example:  /Objects/myFolder/myNode
     * Example:  /Objects/2:myFolder/myNode -> In objects, it will look for a folder with name myFolder and namespace 2 and inside, the node with name myNode and namespace 1